Insights from our February COVID-19 response

-Our Homeless Law service had a total of 82 enquires; 51 of which were tenancy related.
-We also experienced a 25% increase in enquiries to our Court Programs and Public Interest Law services, who triaged 234 enquires in February.
-The largest change was enquires made to our Domestic Building Legal Service, up by 58% from the previous month.
+Our Homeless Law service had a total of 82 enquiries; 51 of which were tenancy related.
+We also experienced a 25% increase in enquiries to our Court Programs and Public Interest Law services, who triaged 234 enquiries in February.
+The largest change was enquiries made to our Domestic Building Legal Service, up by 58% from the previous month.

 How people found and used self-help resources

 As mentioned above, the Victorian snap 5 day lockdown contributed to the large spike in views to our resource on COVID-19 emergency powers in Victoria.
 In fact, 47% of all pageviews for our self help resources were to our various emergency powers resources (three of which – VIC, NSW, and WA – appear in the top 10 list below).

 When analysing the various categories of self-help resources that people accessed in February, we can see that most categories experienced a boost.
 We believe this corresponds with our increased focus on digital consumer outreach, particularly through paid advertising on social media and search engines.
 In particular, the resources for Victorian renters (shown below in pink) have grown significantly, likely due to the impending changes to the Victorian tenancy laws.

 In February we noticed an increase in female users on our website (making up 56% of identifiable binary genders).
 Female visitors were more likely to be looking at resources about sexual harassment, Dear Landlord, pages about our services (Not-for-profit Law and Homeless Law in particular) and other key Justice Connect pages (about our team and board, and working with us).

 In comparison, males were more likely to be looking at our emergency powers resources, and resources about debt collection.